Chart Color Schemes

 The level of residential development activity in Melton is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates that Melton has seen approximately 12 new home approvals per year over the past five financial years, totalling an estimated 62 homes.
-As of FY-2025/26, four approvals have been recorded.
-Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average value of new dwellings is $438,000, which is moderately above regional levels and suggests an emphasis on quality construction.
+Melton saw around 12 new homes approved annually over the past five financial years from FY-18 to FY-22, totalling an estimated 62 homes.
+In FY-26 so far, 4 approvals have been recorded.
+The population has fallen during this period, yet housing supply remained adequate relative to demand, creating a balanced market with good buyer choice.
+New dwellings were developed at an average expected construction cost of $438,000, moderately above regional levels, indicating quality construction emphasis.

-In the current financial year, there have been $5.5 million in commercial approvals, reflecting the area's primarily residential nature.
-When compared to Greater Melbourne, Melton shows substantially reduced construction activity (94.0% below regional average per person), which generally supports stronger demand and values for established properties.
-This is also lower than national averages, indicating market maturity and possible development constraints.
-Recent construction comprises 33.0% standalone homes and 67.0% attached dwellings, promoting higher-density living and creating more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a shift from the area's existing housing composition (currently 83.0% houses), suggesting decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
-The estimated population density in Melton is 1157 people per dwelling approval, indicating a quiet development environment.
-According to AreaSearch's latest quarterly estimate, Melton is expected to grow by 1,367 residents through to 2041.
+In FY-26, there have been $5.5 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to Greater Melbourne, Melton shows substantially reduced construction (94.0% below regional average per person), supporting stronger demand and values for established properties.
+This is also lower than nationally, suggesting market maturity and possible development constraints.
+Recent construction comprises 33.0% standalone homes and 67.0% attached dwellings, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
+This shift contrasts with the area's existing housing composition of 83.0% houses, indicating decreasing availability of developable sites and changing lifestyles.
+The estimated population per dwelling approval is 1157 people in the area.
+By 2041, Melton is expected to grow by 1,368 residents (latest AreaSearch quarterly estimate).

 Frequently Asked Questions - Development